itismohammadreza/powell/README.md

 - fix AOS bug
 - add bootstrap 5
 - use gap instead of margin left and right
+- prevent change direction in language change
+- add pinch-zoom component
 - add ability to change showRequiredStart in run time
 - add disableConfigChangeEffect as a config & unsub listener if disableConfigChangeEffect change at runtime
-- prevent change direction in language change
-- add pinch-zoom component
-- add class to body in config change
 - add new properties to dialogForm and their showcase page.

 ### New